What Is Trypophobia: Causes, Symptoms, And Treatment

 The word Trypophobia originates from the Greek words “Trypta.” which means hole and “Phobos,” which means fear.
-Basically, it is fear of holes and likes objects or patterns.
+Basically, it is a fear of holes and likes objects or patterns.
 These items are harmless, triggering strong emotional and physical reactions every time they see patterns of these kinds.
 Talking specifically about trypophobia in the skin, animals with spotted skin or furs such as Dalmatians, leopards, or dart frogs can also be the cause of concern.

 What are the Signs and Symptoms of Trypophobia

 After looking at these an individual is likely to experience signs that are similar to other specific phobias.
 The symptoms of Trypophobia are:

 - Feeling repulsed.